quantnetwork/blockchain-developer-exercises-foundations/CLASS4.md

 ##### Auto Execute Transaction Search API Response Main Components

-The utxo response will contain a few main components.
-Notice that the metadata components (location and status) are the same for a utxo as they are for a transaction and block.
+The UTXO response will contain a few main components.
+Notice that the metadata components (location and status) are the same for a UTXO as they are for a transaction and block.
 The only difference is the status codes, as described in the section above.

-i.
-Location: Each Overledger DLT data response includes a reference to the location (technology, network) of where this data was taken from.
-This helps with auditing. ii.
-Status: Overledger responses regarding utxos come with a status.
+1. Location: Each Overledger DLT data response includes a reference to the location (technology, network) of where this data was taken from.
+This helps with auditing.

+2. Status: Overledger responses regarding utxos come with a status.
 Due to some DLTs having probabilistic finality of transactions/blocks and other DLTs having deterministic finality of transaction/blocks, the status object is used to indicate to the developer when the requested data is assumed to be final (therefore status.value has the suffix “SUCCESSFUL”) or not (therefore status.value has the suffix “PENDING”).
-As transaction outputs can have an additional three statuses ("SPENT", "UNSPENT", "UNSPENDABLE", as described above), this part of the status is included as the prefix. iii.
-Destination = The requested transaction output, presented as the Overledger standardised destination and nativeData formats.
+As transaction outputs can have an additional three statuses ("SPENT", "UNSPENT", "UNSPENDABLE", as described above), this part of the status is included as the prefix.

+3. Destination = The requested transaction output, presented as the Overledger standardised destination and nativeData formats.

-For parameter by parameter descriptions see the [openAPI3 doc](https://docs.overledger.io/#operation/autoExecuteSearchUtxoRequest).
+For parameter by parameter descriptions see the [documentation](https://docs.overledger.io/#operation/autoExecuteSearchUtxoRequest).

 ###### Auto Execute Transaction Search API Response Origins and Destinations